-Now that you’ve picked your pumpkins and the apples are ready to head home to bake, stop at The Hichborn and taste the local fall flavors they have hand picked for their ever-changing menu.
+Now that you’ve picked your pumpkins and the apples are ready to head home to bake, stop at The Hichborn and taste the local fall flavors they have hand picked for their ever-changing prix fixe menu.
 Insiders note, definitely save room for their dessert!
-After dinner, return to Captain Nickels Inn for a drink from the 1874 Tavern while sitting on the comfy couch next to the fire pit.
+After dinner, return to Captain Nickels Inn for a glass of wine while sitting on the comfy couch next to the fire pit.

 If you take a drive to Cellardoor Winery in Lincolnville, not only will you be able to enjoy a wine tasting in their 200 hundred-year-old barn turned tasting room, you’ll have a front row seat to the spectacle that is the changing of the leaves.
 On select days, they offer complimentary wine and food pairings.
 You can also call in advance to schedule a personalized tour of the winery.
 Now that you’ve had a chance to relax and enjoy their wine, how about heading into the fields to help harvest the L’Acadie Blanc grapes?

 One of our favorite parts of Fall is hearing how much fun our guests are having.
 Whether they hopped on the train or went to a wine tasting or walked to town to watch the parade, it’s always with a smile on their face and excitement in their tone.
 We love to see our guests return to the inn after a long day of exploring Maine in the fall with a few new stories to tell.
 Join us in fall season for a little slice of small town life and a special kind of fall that only Maine can provide.